Course: Introduction / Criminal Law

 A penal code is a set of laws that define and prohibit certain types of conduct and establish the punishments that may be imposed for violations of these laws.
-These codes are typically enacted by legislative bodies and may be applied at the federal, state, or local levels.
+Legislative bodies typically enact these codes and may be applied at the federal, state, or local levels.

 Penal codes are an essential component of any criminal justice system, as they provide the framework for defining criminal behavior and for punishing those who engage in it.
 They are often organized into categories based on the severity of the offense, with more serious crimes carrying more severe penalties.

 In the United States, penal codes are typically divided into two broad categories: substantive criminal law and procedural criminal law.
 Substantive criminal law defines the types of conduct that are prohibited and establish the punishments that may be imposed for violations of these laws.
 Procedural criminal law, on the other hand, governs the process by which criminal cases are handled, including the procedures for arrest, trial, and sentencing.